gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

   ptr_x = &x;  // Assign ptr_x the value of the memory address of x.
 ```

-We use references in Ruby whenever we use a Linked List since each node _refers_ to the next node in the chain and `head` refers to the 1st node in the chain.
+We use references in Python whenever we use a Linked List since each node _refers_ to the next node in the chain and `head` refers to the 1st node in the chain.

 ![Singly Linked List](images/singly-linked-list2.png)